Ephraim Hawley House: Construction

 The Hawley Homestead was dated to 1690 during the Works Progress Administration Federal Writers' Project conducted during the Great Depression.
 Joan Oppenheim created a research report on the house while studying at the Yale School of Fine Arts in the 1930s.
-She concluded after examining the structure and researching land records, probate records and The Hawley Record (1890), that the house was built between 1683 and 1690 by farmer Ephraim Hawley.
+She concluded after examining the structure and researching land records, probate records and The Hawley Record (1890), that the house was built between 1683 and 1690 by the slave owning farmer Ephraim Hawley.
 In 1683 he had married Sarah Welles, daughter of Colonel Samuel and Elizabeth (Hollister) Welles, and granddaughter of Connecticut Colony Governor Thomas Welles.

 The date of construction was based not only upon architectural details of the house, but also upon comparisons with other homes of the period, and facts given to Oppenheim by the Curtiss family, who owned the house at the time.
 The Hawley Record (1890), stated that Ephraim had resided in Trumbull.
 Oppenheim said that the dating of the house compared with that of S.S., on file at the School of Fine Arts at Yale.

 When the Trumbull Historical Society organized in 1964, they dated the house to between 1683 and 1690.
 The house was dated to 1671–1683 in the Historic and Architectural Resource Survey (2002) produced for the Connecticut Historical Commission by Geoffrey Rossano, PhD.
 The Historic and Architectural Survey of the Town of Trumbull, Connecticut (2010), produced by Heather C. Jones and Bruce G. Harvey PhD for the Connecticut Commission on Culture and Tourism, dates the house to 1670–1683.